dj221ai/assigncurrency/readme.md

-This app is an attempt to build a small currency converter app.
+This app is an attempt to build a small currency converter app in  django-rest-framework.

 For activating virtual environment type source asenv/bin/activate.